 - Top with the grated cheese and cover the casserole dish with the lid or foil.

-- Serve hot, with a dollop of low-fat sour cream on top if desired.
+- Serve hot, with a dollop of sour cream on top if desired.

 This recipe was created by Kalyn and Jake with inspiration from Layered Mexican Casserole with Chicken, Green Chiles, Pinto Beans, and Cheese.